2017-18 School Year

-Our brand new 26 station Windows 10 computer lab with 23" touch screen computers is loaded with software: Microsoft Office 2016 with Word, Excel, PowerPoint and Access.
-The Adobe suite featuring: Adobe Photoshop Adobe Premier, Fireworks, Illustrator, Audition and Animate.
+Our 26 station Windows 10 computer lab with 23" touch screen computers is loaded with software: Microsoft Office 2016 with Word, Excel, PowerPoint and Access.
+The Adobe suite featuring: Adobe Photoshop, Adobe Premier, Fireworks, Illustrator, Audition and Animate.
 We have KidPix 3D, Crazy Talk, and Mavis Beacon Typing.
 We will utilize free programs such as Stykz Animation Software, GIMP, Windows MovieMaker, Photostory, Audacity, and Tux Paint.
 We use various internet tools such as Animoto, Google Apps, Google Classroom, Weebly, Google Sketchup, Tagxedo, Google Cs First, DanceMat Typing, Prezi, Todays Meet.
 More web 2.0 tools will be integrated into curriculum and projects.
-This year we have subscriptions to goAnimate, Weevideo, Vimeo, and Weebly.
+This year we have subscriptions to Weevideo, Discovery Streaming and Vimeo.

 We have microphones and headphones for multimedia productions.
 Our new lab has built in webcams for projects.
 Our green room and movie software is a great place to let the imaginiations soar.
 We have four movie cameras and six digital cameras for school use.
-We have a new speaker system for the lab this year.
 There are 2 drawing tablet for students that really want to get creative.
 The touch screen computers will make drawing a breeze!
 The lab is equipped with a sound system, cameras, document camera, smartboard and projector to showcase student work.
 Most projects will be posted on the projects and activities page of the school website for home viewing.

-We started introducing the students to the google apps suite the past few years.
-(G.A.F.E) We will be continuing the use of these tools this year.
+We are in full swing with Google GSuite as we have been using these Google Tools with grades 3-8 for over 6 years now.
+We will be continuing the use of these tools this year.
 These are the same tools they are using in high schools and colleges today.
 Using the Google apps for education tools and Google Classroom students will be able to use all of the programs and storage from any computer or device with an internet connection.
-It won't matter if they have a mac, a pc, tablet, chromebook,or the correct versions of software to use these tools.
+It won't matter if they have a mac, a pc, tablet, chromebook, or need the correct versions of software to use these tools.
 They won't have to worry about forgetting their flash drive or printing information to give to a teacher.
-Upper grade students will now have student email accounts with access to school faculty and other students only.
+Upper grade students will now have student email accounts turned on in these accounts.

 Archdiocesan guidelines for technology will drive our program.
 Students will continuously develope skills in keyboarding, word processing, spreadsheets, presentation, web tools and multimedia presentations.
 The students will be exposed to various programs to achieve the benchmarks set forth from the Archdiocese.
 We enhance our program with some subscription based services.
 Many of these services can be used by students at home and school.

-Internet Safety is a top priority.
+Digital Citizenship is a top priority.
 We spend time each year examining internet safety issues and the students have fun doing it.
 Netsmartz.org is a big part of our program.
 Younger grades will create skits and raps on safety topics.
 Older students will participate in a online discussion with just their class on a variety of different topics.
-We will once again participate in the F.B.I SOS Internet Safety Program.
+We also participate in the F.B.I SOS Internet Safety Program.

 Respecting intellectual property, copyright, cyberbullying, and responsibility will be another big topic in both the classrooms and the technology lab.
 Proper citing of sources, creative commons licensed work, and searching for pictures and music that are free to use are some of the ways this topic will be addressed.
 We will stress the importance of treating other people with respect online as well as offline.
 As a faith based school we can teach these topics using morality and ask the question - "What would Jesus do?"